kronpano/PanoPuzzle/README.md

 --- Still working on it

+You can always just get the whole thing as a zip file - the directory structure needs to be observed.
+Will try to put some zip files as releases together.

 ## live examples
 ### - over on panopuzzle.created-by.me
 My PanoPuzzle - which started all of this can be seen under https://panopuzzle.created-by.me <br>